image

 • Preventing defects and minimising waste.

-1. Quality planning: Establishing quality requirements and standards
+1. Quality planning: This involves establishing quality requirements and standards for the project

-2. Quality assurance: Implementing processes to meet quality standards
+2. Quality assurance: This entails implementing processes and activities to ensure that the project meets the set quality standards

-3. Quality control: Monitoring and verifying project outputs against standards.
+3. Quality control: This involves monitoring and verifying project outputs against the established standards.

-By integrating these processes throughout the project lifecycle, organisations can significantly enhance their project success rates and deliver superior value to stakeholders.
+Incorporating these processes throughout the project life cycle is vital to organisations enhancing their success rates and providing value to stakeholders.

 The three pillars of project quality management

-Effective project quality management rests on three fundamental pillars: quality planning, quality assurance, and quality control.
-Each pillar plays a vital role in ensuring project success and delivering value to stakeholders.
+Project quality management is built on three key pillars: quality planning, quality assurance, and quality control.
+These pillars play a significant role in ensuring projects succeed and deliver value to stakeholders.

 1. Quality planning

-Quality planning lays the foundation for excellence throughout the project lifecycle.
-This crucial phase involves:
+Quality planning is the foundation for excellence throughout the project lifecycle.
+This stage involves:

 • Defining project goals and requirements